 What are competition scores used for?
 High scores can qualify students for awards or to advance to higher levels of national competition.
 High scores on certain competitions can be factors in college admissions.
 Within SDMC, we offer awards for our internal competitions, and we take competition scores into consideration for certain invitation-only activities limited to our most highly-qualified students.
 Aside from awards and distinctions, competition scores provide us meaningful information that helps us monitor how our students are progressing.

 What does it mean that SDMC is a "Higher Education Site" for the AMC?
-The term "Higher Education Site" is used by the American Mathematics Competitions to designate a limited number of sites, usually at colleges or universities, where the AMC competitions can be administered as a last option for students who do not otherwise have an opportunity to participate at their school or as a visitor at a neighboring school.
-SDMC is that Higher Education Site in San Diego and we administer the AMC8, AMC10 A&B, AMC12 A&B, AIME I&II, and USA(J)MO for San Diego area students as a community service.
+The term "Higher Education Site" is used by the American Mathematics Competitions to designate a limited number of sites, usually at colleges or universities, where the AMC competitions can be administered as a last option for students who do not otherwise have an opportunity to participate.

 Why is there no calculus at SDMC?
 It may seem paradoxical at first that SDMC would teach advanced mathematics to advanced students, yet generally avoid calculus.
-One practical reason is that the mix of students in our ability groups is such that we cannot presume a knowledge of calculus.
+One practical reason is that the mix of students in our ability groups is such that we cannot presume a universal knowledge of calculus.
 A more strategic reason, however, is that SDMC is neutral with respect to acceleration; i.e., we do not "school" students in "school" subjects in order to facilitate acceleration in school.
 It would be very much a mistake, however, to think that this means that there is a ceiling limiting math circle students' advancement in math - rather, we leverage students' school learning to teach concepts beyond those taught in schools, even in calculus.

 What's wrong with acceleration?
 Perhaps nothing - this is a bigger question than can be answered briefly or out of a personal context - but it has the potential to become problematic.
 Structurally, most schools lack a capacity or administrative ability to accomodate more than an incremental degree of acceleration,.
 In practical terms, there can be difficulties arising from scheduling, logistics, credits and transcripts, social integration, maturity, time management, and stress.
 SDMC offers an alternative to acceleration by building upon the base of precalculus mathematics taught in school to develop challenging and interesting topics outside of the traditional high school curriculum.
 Such topics, in essence, espose younger students to "college level" explorations .